 Strengths-based management also utilizes this approach when hiring to create a diverse team and when creating strength-based goals.

-In this book, Tom Rath and Barry Conchi reveal the results of decade-long research on leadership.
+In this book, Tom Rath and Barry Conchie reveal the results of decade-long research on leadership.
 They found out that successful groups possess broader groupings of strengths: executing, relationship-building, influencing, and strategic thinking.

 The teams that have a representation of strengths from these domains are found to be more cohesive and well-rounded.

-People who have strengths or themes in this domain are task-oriented and drive people and teams towards achieving goals.
+People who have strengths or themes in this domain are task-oriented and drive people and teams toward achieving goals.

 They are usually concerned about structure, rules, and processes and are good at managing people, events, and tasks.
 They could be dependent on turning ideas into reality.